nilsrennebarth/debrep/design.rst

     seems too simple, uses perl

-We might take some useful code from mini-dinstall: DpkgControl which parses a dpkg control file (together with the other classes it depends on:
-DpkgDatalist minidistall.SignedFile, OrderedDict, minidinstall.SafeWriteFile),
-Dnotify to support an incoming directory and ChangeFile

-So what we basically do is, to extend mini-dinstall to hava a databbase in the background and to several file store backends plus distribution administration commands.

 TODO
 ----
-- write and update changed indices, sign the release
 - commandline args parsing
   - add a -c --config option to take the configuration from
   - use a general argument parser and a (sub-) command specific one